Inspiring Neighbourhoods Grant

 If you require assistance with your application, please contact your Neighbourhood Partnership Coordinator.

 Applications are fully reviewed considering the funding streams, eligibility criteria and supporting documentation provided.
 Organizations may be contacted if further information or clarification is required.
-Applications will be reviewed by the Inspiring Neighbourhoods Grant review team, comprised of staff from Calgary Neighbourhoods.
+Applications will be reviewed by the Inspiring Neighbourhoods Grant review team, comprised of staff from Sport, Recreation and Community Partners with The City of Calgary.
 Final funding recommendations will be approved by appropriate signing authorities within City Administration.
 The estimated timeline for approval is four to six weeks from receipt of a completed application.

 It is important applicants retain a complete copy of their application for their own records should The City of Calgary have questions regarding the application.
 Incomplete applications will be returned.